What limits should I set for my child?

 So now that you know your top values, what's next?
 A couple of things!
 First, make sure your family is in agreement (especially if you have older kids).
 Then you begin teaching these values.
 Make sure to notice and point out when you see a character in a book, movie, or real life showing the character trait (or maybe not showing it).
 And most importantly, make sure you're modeling the value.
 If you are not willing to model the value, then it can NOT be one of your families top values.
 Our kids will rarely listen to what we say if we're not following through with our actions.

-Next, think about the boundaries or rules that you have in your family.
-Are they structured around these boundaries, or are they arbitrary rules?
-Can you point to your family values as the reason you are holding a boundary?
+Think about the limits or rules that you have in your family, or the one's your considering upholding.
+Are they structured around these values, or are they arbitrary rules?
+Have you put thought into what you're asking your child to do, or do you just feel like you're "supposed" to have certain rules?
+Can you point to your family values as the reason you are holding a limit?
 For example, being able to tell your child that we limit screen time because we value family connection and it's tough to connect in front of a screen.
 Or we spend Saturday mornings cleaning up the house as a family because we value cleanliness and teamwork in our family.
-When you've established your family values together, you're much more likely to gain cooperation from your children on boundaries that have to do with your values.
+When you've established your family values together, you're much more likely to gain cooperation from your children on limits that have to do with your values.